planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 Creating SLD files by hand can be a difficult and time-consuming process.

+The SLDs we looked at previously were quite simple, but complexity (and length)can increase quite quickly when we start working with complex rules and/or compound symbolizers.

-Fortunately, there is a tool called GeoExplorer which is a graphical style editor.
+Fortunately, there is a tool called GeoExplorer which offers a graphical style editor.
 With GeoExplorer, you can create rules and symbolizers without ever needing to view SLD code.

 Note: GeoExplorer currently implements most but not all of the features of the SLD specification.

 --------------------------------------------------